 What is International House Sitting?

 In most cases, house and pet sitting abroad works as a trade.
 Sitters offer free housesitting services in exchange for staying in the home rent-free.
-That is not to say that there are not paid house sitting jobs, but in most cases – and for the purpose of this post – we are talking about exchanges.
+There are however, paid house sitting jobs, but for the purpose of this article – we are talking about exchanges.

 Housesitting Internationally just means that people are caring for other people’s houses and pets outside of their home country.
 Anyone can become an international house sitter – from vacationers to digital nomads to retirees to long-term travelers.

 Based on our positive experiences, we are revealing top tips for how to house sit abroad…but first, let’s chat about the Pros and Cons of international pet sitting jobs.

 Benefits of International Pet Sitting and House Sitting

 One of the things we like best about international housesitting is that we get to meet people from around the world.
-In fact, many of the homeowners have become our friends.
-We have stayed in touch long after the house sits are complete – and we now have network of friends that spans the globe.
+In fact, many of the homeowners we have housesat for have become our friends.
+We have stayed in touch long after the house sits are complete – and we now have an extended network of friends that spans the globe.

-Furthermore, homeowners often provide sitters with local insider tips – like a little-known cafe or a local event – that travelers would not otherwise seek out.
-Some owners take extra steps to introduce sitters to next door neighbors and their close friends, helping traveling sitters establish local connections that are priceless.
+Furthermore, home owners often provide sitters with insider tips – like their favorite café or a local event – that travelers would not otherwise seek out.
+Some owners take extra steps to introduce sitters to next door neighbors and their close friends or family, helping traveling sitters establish local connections that are priceless.

 Responsibilities as International House Sitters